 The latest Eco Design Directive figures, however, refer to an estimated total losses of 93.4TWh with a lower saving of 16.2TWh by 2025.
 Either way, what’s noticeable is that there are losses and wastage and amorphous technology can help to combat this.

 A careless waste of energy like this comes at both an economical and environmental cost.
 EU leaders have recognised this and imposed legislation to drive energy efficiency standards for transformers.
-Transformers, such as the Wilson e2 super low loss amorphous transformer, are already meeting and exceeding the EU Eco Design standards set to come into force in 2021.
+Transformers, such as the Wilson e2 super low loss and now Wilson e3 ultra low loss amorphous transformer, are already meeting and exceeding the EU Eco Design standards set to come into force in 2021.
 This level of performance has seen significant savings made in both energy and money, for many businesses and organisations.

 Why are amorphous metal distribution transformers so successful?

 Amorphous metal distribution transformers (AMDTs), alongside smart coil designs can provide significant reductions in both no-load and load losses, resulting in higher energy efficiency and lower utility bills.

 Today, in most transformers, no-load losses are a result of the magnetising current required to power the transformer core.
 They are further influenced by the magnetic properties of the materials used to construct the core itself, and its overall design.
 They are constant, regardless of electrical load, 24 hours a day, 365 days a year.
 Therefore, by operating on such a level, some input power is lost as heat (energy wastage).

 Amorphous cores are often a unique alloy of iron, silicon and boron.
 The absence of a crystalline structure enables easy magnetisation, paired with low thickness and high electrical resistivity, helps to greatly reduce no-load losses.